billgraziano/go-windows-svc/README.md

 ## Getting Started

 The program compiles and runs on GO 1.8.
 The generated executable accepts a single parameter.
-These include:
+The parameter values include:

 * debug - runs the program from the command-line
 * install - installs a windows service